-The purposes of teaching and learning History as a discrete subject at Key Stage 4 are as follows:
+The purposes of teaching and learning History at Key Stage 4 are as follows:

-- 1. To give a context to modern Britain and the world by understanding more about the events, people and movements that have contributed to creating our society. - 2.
-To develop, through the study of history a range of adaptable skills which will prove useful for further learning in all areas and success in later life. - 3.
-To have the opportunity to study for and achieve a GCSE qualification in History. - 4.
-To utilise the wealth of opportunities and examples associated with historical study to expand literacy and appreciate the diverse and evolving nature of our language. - 5.
+- 1. To build on delivery at KS3 filling gaps and misconceptions where necessary. - 2.
+To address any gaps in learning and skills that have occurred as a result of fragmented education. - 3.
+To give a context to modern Britain and the world by understanding more about the events, people and movements that have contributed to creating our society. - 4.
+To develop a range of adaptable skills which will prove useful for further learning in all areas and success in later life. - 5.
+To have the opportunity to develop skills and knowledge needed for the successful reintegration into GCSE History classes. - 6.
+To develop an increasing awareness of first order historical concepts through use of literacy frameworks. - 7.
+To utilise the wealth of opportunities and examples associated with historical study to expand literacy and appreciate the diverse and evolving nature of our language. - 8.
 To model a love of history as a lifelong area of interest.